 The “4-H” program began in the USA as early as 1901.
 Agricultural club work began in Canada a few years later.
 The Provincial Ministries of Agriculture primarily organized it, but the organization at that time was called “Boys and Girls Clubs.”
 Canada did not adopt the 4-H name until 1952, though it was not, and is not, affiliated with the American program.

 The first official Boys’ and Girls’ Club originated in Roland, Manitoba at the Roland School House in 1913.

 Dr. W.J.
 Black, Manitoba Deputy Minister of Agriculture and Edgar Ward Jones, Director of Extension at Manitoba Agricultural College, laid claim to being the movement’s Founding Fathers.

-In 1931, at the request of Dominion Minister of Agriculture, Robert Weir, the Canadian Council on Boys’ and Girls’ Club Work was formed.
+In 1931, at the request of the Dominion Minister of Agriculture, Robert Weir, the Canadian Council on Boys’ and Girls’ Club Work was formed.
 Official incorporation was granted in 1933.
-The mandate of the national organization was to: “foster, promote and develop Boys’ and Girls’ Agricultural Work in Canada; to co-ordinate all Club Work in Canada; to arrange for trips, prizes, scholarships and programs at national contests.”
+The mandate of the national organization was to: “foster, promote and develop Boys’ and Girls’ Agricultural Work in Canada; to coordinate all Club Work in Canada; to arrange for trips, prizes, scholarships and programs at national contests.”

-In 1952, the movement adopted the 4-H mantle and the national organization changed its name to Canadian Council on 4-H Clubs.
+In 1952, the movement adopted the 4-H mantle, and the national organization changed its name to Canadian Council on 4-H Clubs.
 In 1971 the current title, Canadian 4-H Council, was adopted.
-The format of the national Canadian organization was and is unique, in that it combines governmental and business sponsors in one central coordinating body.
+The format of the Canadian national organization was and is unique in that it combines governmental and business sponsors in one central coordinating body.